ummjevel/Generative-AI-for-beginners-dotnet/04-Practical.NETGenAISamples/readme.md

 }
 ```

 The type `CreateWriterRequest` needs to have three properties: `Research`, `Products`, and `Writing`.
-After that, it calls the `CreateSessionAsync` method, which looks like this:
+After getting them setted by processing the request, it calls the `CreateSessionAsync` method, which looks like this:

 ```csharp
 internal async Task<CreativeWriterSession> CreateSessionAsync(HttpResponse response)